Devagya-Singh/DASS/README.md

-# Dynamic Article Submission System (DASS)
+# Dynamic Academic Submission System (DASS)

 ## Overview
-**Dynamic Article Submission System (DASS)** is an intuitive and efficient platform designed to streamline the process of research paper submissions for authors and conference organizers.
+**Dynamic Academic Submission System (DASS)** is an intuitive and efficient platform designed to streamline the process of research paper submissions for authors and conference organizers.
 The system offers a seamless experience for submitting, reviewing, and managing research articles, ensuring a smooth workflow from submission to publication.

 ## Features
 - **User-Friendly Submission Portal:** Simplifies the submission process for authors.